kubernetes/website/content/en/docs/concepts/extend-kubernetes/api-extension/custom-resources.md

 ---

 {{% capture overview %}}

-This page explains [*custom resources*](/docs/concepts/api-extension/custom-resources/), which are extensions of the Kubernetes API.
-This page explains when to add a custom resource to your Kubernetes cluster and when to use a standalone service.
+This page explains *custom resources*, which are extensions of the Kubernetes API, including when to add a custom resource to your Kubernetes cluster and when to use a standalone service.
 It describes the two methods for adding custom resources and how to choose between them.

 {{% /capture %}}